-Use a suitable container.
+Avoid spillage and use a suitable container.
 Used coolant must be disposed of as specified in national and international laws and regulations.

-- 1. Run the engine until it has reached operating temperature if possible and then drain the cooling system following the previous description. - 2.
+- 1. Run the engine until it has reached operating temperature and then drain the cooling system.
+See the Draining coolant section. - 2.
 Remove the thermostats. - 3.
-Fill the cooling system with clean, hot water mixed with radiator detergent which is based on sulphamic acid and contains dispersing agents.
+Fill the system with clean, hot water mixed with some commercially available radiator detergent which is based on sulphamic acid and contains dispersing agents.
 Follow the manufacturer's instructions for the concentration and cleaning period. - 4.
-Run the engine for the specified time.
-Remember to switch on the cab heating system, if one is installed. - 5.
+Run the engine for the specified time. - 5.
 Drain the cooling system. - 6.
 Fill the cooling system with clean, hot water and run the engine for about 20-30 minutes. - 7.
 Drain the water from the cooling system. - 8.
 Refit the thermostats. - 9.
-Fill the cooling system with new coolant as described in the next section.
+Fill the system with new coolant as described in the section Filling coolant.